Power of Attorney

 Power of Attorney Cost

-Preparing your child for the move to college is an exciting time, but it is also very stressful.
-That’s why Cordell Planning Partners offers Power of Attorney services for a one-time nominal charge.
-If you’re a divorced parent, we’ll even provide these documents at no charge since we know some of you are already struggling to stay informed.
-You especially need these.
+Preparing your child for the move to college is an exciting time, but it also is very stressful.
+That’s why Cordell Planning Partners offers Power of Attorney services.

-For more information on pricing, contact Cordell Planning Partners to help you determine the best course of action for you and your college-bound student.
+For information, contact Cordell Planning Partners to help you determine the best course of action for you and your college-bound student.